Shooting Clerks: Production

 The original Indiegogo fundraiser, set up to fund the project, reached 9% (£2,540) of its target.
 Two additional fundraisers, one for finishing funds, the other for post-production, reached 103% (US$3,605) and 109% (US$2,120), respectively.
-Filming took place in St Andrews, Scotland; Florida; and New Jersey, respectively.
+Filming took place in St Andrews, Scotland, Florida, and New Jersey.

 On March 27, 2016, the teaser trailer was released.

 In September 2016, the trailer for the film was released.

 Reception

 Awards

-The film won the Orlando Film Festival Indie Spirit Award.

-The film also won "Audience Choice Feature Film" at Monmouth Film Festival.
+The film won the Orlando Film Festival Indie Spirit Award and the "Audience Choice Feature Film" at the Monmouth Film Festival.

 Release

-Shooting Clerks had a preview screening in Orlando, Florida on October 22, 2016.
-The film had a special screening in Kevin Smith's home town of Atlantic Highlands, New Jersey on November 11, 2016.
+Shooting Clerks had a preview screening in Orlando, Florida, on October 22, 2016.
+The film had a special screening in Kevin Smith's hometown of Atlantic Highlands, New Jersey, on November 11, 2016.

 On January 16, 2018, the film had an advance screening at the Prince Charles Cinema, London.

-On July 20, 2019, a final cut of the film was screened at San Diego Comic-Con, in celebration of the 25th anniversary of Clerks' release.
+On July 20, 2019, a rough cut of the film was screened at San Diego Comic-Con, in celebration of the 25th anniversary of Clerks' release.

+The final cut premiered on August 13, 2023, in Atlantic Highlands.